-- A. The definition of "high vulnerability area" by the CVRWQCB creates ambiguity, uses circular logic, and has vague wording.
-It also lacks technical rationale, and confounds the spatial delineation of "risk of nitrate leaching below the crop root zone" with the concept of "impact to groundwater" at some undefined point within the aquifer. - B. The Panel was not confident that the designation of high or low "risk" or "vulnerability" should even be relevant for regulation.
-However, risk level may be considered in the administration of responsibilities of growers to the coalitions. - C. There is no reliable and practical method available that is generally applicable to accurately pinpoint the causes and sources of groundwater nitrates found at any point (horizontal and vertical) in an aquifer. - D. The Panel does not believe that extensive monitoring of "first encountered groundwater" for nitrate is appropriate because of all of the uncertainties involved in interpreting results. - E. Using a hazard index of conditions above ground such as with NHI, or an index based on groundwater nitrate levels, are both poor proxies to answering two basic questions on farms/fields: Are the nitrogen and water needs of the crop(s) being managed in a reasonably good manner? - F. Rather than use proxy measures such as NHI index or groundwater nitrate concentrations, it is best to obtain direct data of the nitrogen applied by field/crop. - G. Coalitions should define a process/procedure that they can use to identify the location of the source of water quality impairment.
-Many tools are available, and others can be developed.
-However, the Panel believes that all tools will only provide guidance, as opposed to certainty. - H. It is incorrect to assume that accurate estimates of deep percolation on individual fields can be made.
+- A. There is no reliable and practical method available that is generally applicable to accurately pinpoint the causes and sources of groundwater nitrates found at any point (horizontal and vertical) in an aquifer. - A. - B. The definition of "high vulnerability area" by the CVRWQCB creates ambiguity, uses circular logic, and has vague wording.
+It also lacks technical rationale, and confounds the spatial delineation of "risk of nitrate leaching below the crop root zone" with the concept of "impact to groundwater" at some undefined point within the aquifer. - C.-The Panel was not confident that the designation of high or low "risk" or "vulnerability" isshould even be relevant for regulation.
+However, risk level may be considered in the administration of responsibilities of growers to the coalitions. - D:C. There is no reliable and practical method available that is generally applicable to accurately pinpoint the causes and sources of groundwater nitrates found at any point (horizontal and vertical) in an aquifer. - E.D.
+The Panel does not believe that extensive monitoring of "first encountered groundwater" for nitrate is appropriate because of all of the uncertainties involved in interpreting results. - F.E.
+Using a hazard index of conditions above ground such as with NHI, or an index based on groundwater nitrate levels, are both poor proxies to answering two basic questions on farms/fields: Are the nitrogen and water needs of the crop(s) in the overlying fields being managed in a reasonably good manner?
+Such indexes can be valuable, however, to help provide geographic focus to initial education efforts.
+The Panel sees no need to spend funds to improve such indices. - F. Rather than use proxy measures such as NHI index or groundwater nitrate concentrations to target individual farms/fields, it is best to obtain direct data of the nitrogen applied by field/crop and to compare that against the N removal from the field by the crop.
+This will be discussed in more detail in other sections of this report.